-

 As a Child Advocate, volunteers commit to:

-- Visit with the child once a week for the duration of their shelter/facility stay, typically around 3-5 months (Visits have been conducted remotely but are transitioning to in-person depending on facility availability and volunteer preference)
+- Visit with the child in-person, once a week for the duration of their shelter/facility stay, typically around 3-5 months

 - Help the child think through options and decisions.

-- If available, accompany the child to court hearings and other important meetings and interviews when available.
+- If available, accompany the child to court hearings and other important meetings and interviews when applicable.

 - Conduct research on the child’s situation in his or her home country, if the volunteer is interested